sealingtech/EDCOP-INGEST/README.md

 	port: 30379
 ```

+### Resources

 As with Logstash, you can set resource limits on Redis to ensure it doesn't hog all of your node's resources, especially if running in VMs.
+If you aren't deploying HA Redis, the sentinel portion is ignored.

 ```
 redisConfig:
   resources:
+    server:
       requests:
         cpu: 100m
         memory: 64Mi
       limits:
         cpu: 2
         memory: 8G
+    sentinel:
+      requests:
+        cpu: 100m
+        memory: 64Mi
+      limits:
+        cpu: 2
+        memory: 2G
 ```